-Paper [1] proposes to modify splitting algorithm by keeping together unknown parts of a word (i.e., without splitting them) to be able then to process them differently.
+Paper [1] proposes to modify their subword splitting algorithm by keeping together unknown parts of a word (i.e., without splitting them) to be able then to process them differently.

-One of the approaches for translation of named-entities is transliteration.
+In many languages, one of the approaches used for translation of some kinds of named-entities is phonetic transliteration.
 In [trans2017], a successful use of neural networks for transliteration is described.

 PRPE Segmentation Algorithm